matthewzung/PythonForEveryone-Zung/README.md

 ### Goals

 -   Complete the Python for Everybody Specialization
+-   Become sufficient with Python
 ### Boundaries / Scope

 -   Complete Course 1 Programming for Everybody (Getting Started with Python)
 -   Complete Course 2 Python Data Structures

 ### Success criteria
+-   Post monthly with repository.
 -   My own application for data retrieval and processing.
 -   Weekly work log with screenshots and summaries to demonstrate activity.